Audition Guide

 All students auditioning will need a completed Audition Form and a Head Shot photo.

 Generally for a musical, a student is asked to prepare a one-minute song, and bring along the accompanying sheet music.
-San Diego Junior theatre music classes are a great source for appropriate songs with sheet music.
-You can also check the public library or music stores.
-Make sure that your choice is in the correct key, and that it is a song that your child enjoys singing.
+San Diego Junior Theatre music classes are a great source for appropriate songs with sheet music.
+There are many online resources for finding sheet music and you can also check the public library.
+Make sure that your choice is in the correct key (some websites will have an option to transpose the sheet music to the correct key), and that it is a song that your child enjoys singing.
+Important: Please make sure to indicate the cuts on the sheet music (where your child will begin and end the song) and place the sheet music in a small three-ring binder to make it easier for the accompanist to read the music while playing.

 For straight plays, usually a one-minute monologue (memorized) is required.
 Again, look to your San Diego Junior Theatre classes for great monologue choices.